 Sahil Jai Dutta is a lecturer in political economy.
-His teaching and research focus on financialisation, money, managerialism, and the political economy of Britain.
+His teaching and research focuses on financialisation, money, managerialism, and the political economy of Britain.

 His work explores how contemporary neoliberal society has come to be managed.
 His published research has addressed this in three areas: monetary governance, corporate governance and neoliberal public sector reform.

 Sahil is a founding member of the Critical Finance Group and an associate member of the Politics of Money Research Network.

 Beyond academia, Sahil works with policy-focused research organisations pursuing alternatives to financialisation and has published with the Institute for Public Policy Research, Transnational Institute, Open Democracy and New Socialist.
 He is on the advisory board of Common Wealth.

 Prior to joining Goldsmiths, Sahil worked at Warwick University and did his doctoral research at the University of Sussex.

 - The Making of Global Capitalism (Second year module)

 - Finance and the Global Political Economy (Third year module)